abbreviatedman/react-unit-01-intro-to-react/1b-props-state/03-state-lesson/readme.md

 ## What is the difference between state and props?

 Props (short for “properties”) and state are both plain JavaScript objects.
-While both hold information that influences the output of render, they are different in one important way: props get passed to the component (similar to function parameters) whereas state is managed within the component.
+While both hold information that influences the output of rendering the component, they are different in one important way: props get passed to the component (similar to function parameters) whereas state is managed within the component.
 You can think of props as "where am I sending my data?" and you can think of state as "where is my data being saved?".
 If props are passed from a parent into a children components then the children can't change the value of the props directly.
 Where as components have full control to change the state.

 ## Using state in components